Nintendo Game Card

-A Nintendo Game Card is a proprietary flash storage-based format used to physically distribute video games for certain Nintendo systems.
-The game cards resemble both smaller and thinner versions of Hudson's HuCard, the storage medium for the PC-Engine, and the Game Pak ROM cartridges used for previous portable gaming consoles released by Nintendo, such as the Game Boy and Game Boy Advance.
-The mask ROM chips are manufactured by Macronix and have an access speed of 150 ns.
+A Nintendo Game Card is a physical flash storage card produced by Nintendo that contain video game software for the Nintendo DS and Nintendo 3DS line of handheld game consoles as well as the Nintendo Switch and Nintendo Switch 2 line of hybrid game consoles.
+They are the successor to the ROM cartridge-based Game Boy Game Paks used in Nintendo's previous handheld game consoles.

 Nintendo DS

 Nintendo DS Game Card

-Cards for the Nintendo DS ranged from 64 megabits to 4 gigabits (8–512 MB) in capacity The cards contain an integrated flash memory for game data and an EEPROM to save user data such as game progress or high scores.
+Game cards for the Nintendo DS range from 64 megabits to 4 gigabits (8–512 MB) in capacity.
+The cards contain an integrated flash memory for game data and an EEPROM to save user data such as game progress or high scores.
 However, there are a small number of games that have no save memory such as Electroplankton.

-According to an IGN blog by Backbone Entertainment, the developer of MechAssault: Phantom War, larger (such as 128 MB) cards have a 25% slower data transfer rate than the more common smaller (such as 64 MB) cards; however, the specific base rate was not mentioned.
+It has been mentioned that larger 128 MB cards have a 25% slower data transfer rate than the smaller, more common 64 MB cards; however, the specific base rate is unknown.

 Nintendo DSi Game Card

-In 2008, the Nintendo DSi was launched.
-The console offered various hardware improvements and additional functions over previous Nintendo DS iterations, such as the inclusion of cameras.
-While many Nintendo DS titles released afterwards included features that enhanced gameplay when played on the Nintendo DSi console, most of these games retained compatibility with the original DS iterations.
-However, a select few retail game titles were released that worked exclusively for the Nintendo DSi consoles for reasons such as requiring camera functions, and these titles have game cards with white-colored casings (all DSi-exclusive games are region locked).
-Examples of such game cards include Picture Perfect Hair Salon.
-While these white game cards can be physically inserted into original Nintendo DS consoles, their software did not function due to the missing hardware features and will display an error message.
+Many Nintendo DS titles released after the launch of the Nintendo DSi in 2008 include features that enhance gameplay when played on the Nintendo DSi console.
+Most of these games are compatible with the older DS models.
+However, a select few retail game titles were released that worked exclusively for the Nintendo DSi consoles for reasons such as requiring camera functions.
+These titles have game cards with white-colored casings.
+All DSi-exclusive games are region locked.
+Examples of DSi-exclusive game cards include Picture Perfect Hair Salon.
+While these white game cards can be physically inserted into original Nintendo DS consoles, their software does not function due to the missing hardware features and will display an error message.
 These DSi-exclusive game cards are fully compatible with the Nintendo 3DS family.

 Prior to the release of the Nintendo DSi, Nintendo encouraged developers to release DSi-exclusive games as DSiWare downloadables instead of retail game cards that would not function on older Nintendo DS consoles.